LailaElmoataz/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 WHERE order_rank = 1
 ORDER BY 1;
 ```
-Based on the table below, customer A purchased sushi and curry before becoming a member.
+The table below shows that customer A purchased sushi and curry before becoming a member.
 Customer B also purchased sushi before becoming a member.
 |customer_id|product_name|
 |-----------|------------|
 |A          |sushi       |